By Deeyoung MaLinkedInWebsiteJuly 9, 202612 min readScheduling OperationsReviewed July 31, 2026

 The schedule should not try to be a lawyer.
 It should show the manager where review is needed: long shifts, close-to-open turns, holiday work, people near overtime, break coverage, and manual changes after publishing.

-For official context, check Canada.ca public holidays and the relevant province or territory employment-standards page.
-Examples checked for this article include British Columbia hours and breaks, Alberta hours of work and rest, and Nova Scotia breaks and rest periods.
+For official context, check the relevant province or territory employment-standards page.
+Sources rechecked on July 31 include British Columbia hours and breaks, Alberta hours of work and rest, Alberta general holidays, Manitoba general holidays, and Nova Scotia breaks and rest periods.

 Make swaps and backups visible